-The mission of the Pride Community Center of North Central Florida is to offer safe spaces, resources, services and events to foster and enhance the well-being and visibility of LGBTQ+ people in North Central Florida.
-Visibility changes people’s minds.
+The Pride Community Center of North Central Florida offers safe spaces, resources, services and events to foster and enhance the well-being and visibility of LGBTQ+ people in North Central Florida.
+Visibility changes minds.
 Here in North Central Florida, LGBTQ+ people deserve access to safe spaces where they can not only express themselves, but where they can also be a part of a community.
 Come join us.

 What We Do